Knowledge-Driven Hybrid SSD Management Enhanced by Fine-Tuned LLMs: Conclusion

 \section{Conclusion}

 In this paper, we investigate the potential of LLMs to address the challenges associated with managing hybrid SSDs.
-By leveraging the context-aware reasoning and optimization capabilities of LLMs, we develop the LLM-hybridSSD framework, which incorporates an LLM-based auto-tuner to optimize the parameters of hybrid SSD management.
-Our experimental results demonstrate that LLM-hybridSSD achieves significant performance improvements, including reductions in response time and WA when compared to traditional ML-based methods and default configuration approaches.
+By leveraging the context-aware reasoning capabilities of LLMs, we develop the LLM-hybridSSD framework, which incorporates a fine-tuned LLM-based auto-tuner to tune the parameters of hybrid SSD management.
+Our experimental results demonstrate that LLM-hybridSSD achieves significant performance improvements.